1920 Nobel Prize in Literature: Laureate

 The novel Sult ("Hunger", 1890), widely regarded as the first modern novel in Norwegian literature, marked Knut Hamsun's debut as a writer.
 In his writings, he basically highlights the simple life lived in harmony with nature and shows an aversion to civilization.
 He admired Germany, which made him sympathetic to the Nazi invasion of Norway in 1940.
 After the World War II, he was ordered to forfeit his possessions and placed under psychiatric monitoring for a period.
 He pioneered psychological literature with techniques of stream of consciousness and interior monologue influencing authors such as Kafka, Mann, Miller and Hesse.
 Among his famous oeuvres include Mysterier ("Mysteries", 1892), Pan (1894), and Victoria (1898), and published one poetry collection, Det vilde Kor ("The Wild Choir", 1904).

 Growth of the Soil

 The Nobel Prize was given to Hamsun for his 1917 novel Markens Grøde ("Growth of the Soil"), which is regarded as an epic ode to labor and the interdependence of man and nature.
 The protagonists in the novel are portrayed as actual individuals, but Hamsun gives the settlers' attempts to develop the wilderness heroic aspects in the manner of the classical poet Hesiod.
 Employing stream of consciousness, the novel exemplified his aversion to modernity and inclination towards primitivism and the agrarian lifestyle.

+Nobel medal aftermath

+In 1943, Hamsum met with propaganda minister Joseph Goebbels in Germany.
+When he came back to Norway that year, he sent his medal to Goebbels as a gesture of thanks for the meeting.
+Goebbels was honoured to receive it.
+As of 2025, the whereabouts of the medal are unknown.